 - Clean the inside.
 When you spend time making sure the interior of your shed stays clean, you’re adding to the lifespan of the building.
 Routine cleaning will help you spot any issues that arise, plus, you’ll never have to wonder where that funky smell is coming from.

 - Consider a LuxGuard floor.
 To truly protect your floor and add stability to your shed, consider installing a LuxGuard floor.
-LuxGuard is a strong, rubber flooring with fiber glass backing that protects the floor of your shed from leaks, chips, and strain from heavy equipment.
+LuxGuard is a strong, rubber flooring with a fiberglass backing that protects the floor of your shed from leaks, chips, and strain from heavy equipment.